On this page

 • It's compatible with common network architectures and most popular SIEM systems, operating systems, and platform technologies (on-premises or cloud-based).

 • It's compatible with and can support legacy on-premises apps, as well as new apps.
 Okta can bridge the gap toward digital modernization/transformation without disrupting your business and revenue.
-See Secure Access to Legacy Web Applications with Okta (opens new window).
+See Secure Access to Legacy Web apps with Okta (opens new window).

 • You can use its admin interface to enroll, manage, and support users and customers within the scope of their authority quickly and efficiently.